 - Streptococcus pyogenes (i.e. strep throat): Causes strep throat

-Honey producers have developed a scale for rating the potency of manuka honey.
-The rating is called UMF, which stands for Unique Manuka Factor, standards are set by the UMF Board.
+Beekeepers have developed a ranking system for rating the potency of manuka honey.
+The rating is called UMF, which stands for Unique Manuka Factor, and standards are set by the UMF Board.

 What are the Uses Of Manuka Honey?

-You can use Manuka honey for a variety of uses, both internally and externally.
-Some problems Manuka solves include diarrhea, sore throats and eczema.
+You can use it for a variety of uses, both internally and externally.
+Some problems the honey solves include diarrhea, sore throats, and eczema.